willh99/Rails_Test_Apps/README.md

 generate templates for structures within the database.
 This can be done as such:
 `rails generate scaffold mytablename field1:integer field2:text`

-This will then gernate both the database configuration and a simple interface where data can be imput from the browser.
+This will then generate both the database configuration and a simple interface where data can be imput from the browser.
 Remeber to migrate the database when adding scaffolds (and in general).  `bundle exec rake db:migrate`